 You need to ensure your DDS is secure from unwanted access.
 If you are using local network storage, this is the responsibility of your network administrators.
 If you are using a third-party cloud storage solution, then it’s the responsibility of your service providers, and you should check their documentation to ensure their security meets your needs.

-Locations for a DDS
+What System(s) Should you use?

 Where you store your DDS depends on the resources and local skills you have available.

-One easy solution is to have a shared network drive to which all team members have access.
-Another option is to use something like Dropbox, Google Drive, or OneDrive.
-There are numerous cloud storage system available and if your team are widely dispersed it would be worthwhile investigating the different options.
+A Cloud Storage Service

+If you have good internet access, an easy solution is to use a third-party cloud storage solution.
+As of 2018, the three main contenders are:

+Dropbox

+Google Drive

+OneDrive / Sharepoint.

+Each company offers a variety of plans, including ones designed for business use.
+There are a host of other options too and each service offers similar features.

+Benefits

+Benefits of a cloud storage system include

+You can access your DDS anywhere you have an internet connection, making it useful for remote teams;

+Responsibility for server maintenance is passed to the service provider;

+A good service provider has the benefit of scale – they manage far more storage space than your project, so can provide a much cheaper and more stable system than a custom-purpose server.

+Your master files are not stored on any one person’s computer, so you are protected against hardware failures.

+Issues

+A common concern about cloud storage options is that of security and privacy.
+Using any internet-based system does increase your security risks slightly, simply by the fact of your data being accessible from more locations.
+All good systems offer fully encrypted data transfers and encrypted storage.
+For example, Dropbox uses SSL / TLS to encrypt all data in transit, and encrypts data on its servers with 256-bit AES – an industry recognised standard.
+We recommend carefully reading the documentation for the service you are considering to ensure it meets the requirements of your project.

+Organisations may have policies indicating what can and cannot be placed onto a third-party system.
+For example, a university might require that any personal data about human subjects not be placed onto a third-party system to comply with data protection laws.

+A Shared Network Drive

+If your team are in the same location, or can access a local network via a VPN, you could use a shared network drive to which all team members have access.

+This is a good solution if you are required to keep data and documents “on-premises”, or do not have a stable internet connection.
+It means that your team (or someone in your organisation) has responsibility to manage the infrastructure.

 With the current pace of change in technological development new solutions are appearing all the time.
 The important thing is not which technology to use but rather to be aware that establishing a DDS is highly beneficial for a research project and making the managerial decisions that will make use of the best technology available to help achieving good management of the data and documents of a research project.